centrifugal/centrifuge/README.md

 	cfg.LogHandler = handleLog

 	// Node is the core object in Centrifuge library responsible for many useful
 	// things.
-Here we initialize new Node instance and pass config to it. node, _ := centrifuge.New(cfg)
+Here we initialize new Node instance and pass Config to it. node, _ := centrifuge.New(cfg)

-	// ClientConnected node event handler is a point where you generally create a
-	// binding between Centrifuge and your app business logic.
-Callback function you
-	// pass here will be called every time new connection established with server.
-	// Inside this callback function you can set various event handlers for connection. node.On().ClientConnected(func(ctx context.Context, client *centrifuge.Client) {
+	// Set ConnectHandler called when client successfully connected to Node. node.On().Connect(func(c *centrifuge.Client) {
+		// In our example transport will always be Websocket but it can also be SockJS. transportName := c.Transport().Name()
+		// In our example clients connect with JSON protocol but it can also be Protobuf. transportEncoding := c.Transport().Encoding()
+		log.Printf("client connected via %s (%s)", transportName, transportEncoding) })

-		// Set Subscribe Handler to react on every channel subscription attempt
+	// Set SubscribeHandler to react on every channel subscription attempt
 	// initiated by client.
 Here you can theoretically return an error or
 	// disconnect client from server if needed.
 But now we just accept
 	// all subscriptions to all channels.
-In real life you can use a more
+In real life you may use a more
 	// complex permission check here.
-		client.On().Subscribe(func(e centrifuge.SubscribeEvent) centrifuge.SubscribeReply {
+	node.On().Subscribe(func(c *centrifuge.Client, e centrifuge.SubscribeEvent) centrifuge.SubscribeReply {
 		log.Printf("client subscribes on channel %s", e.Channel)
 		return centrifuge.SubscribeReply{}
 	})

 	// By default, clients can not publish messages into channels.
-By setting this
+By setting
-		// event handler we tell Centrifuge that publish is possible.
-Now each time
+	// PublishHandler we tell Centrifuge that publish from client side is possible.
-		// client calls publish method this handler will be called and you have a
+	// Now each time client calls publish method this handler will be called and
-		// possibility to validate publication request before message will be published
+	// you have a possibility to validate publication request before message will
-		// into channel and reach subscribers.
-In our simple chat app we allow everyone
+	// be published into channel and reach active subscribers.
+In our simple chat
-		// to publish into any channel.
-		client.On().Publish(func(e centrifuge.PublishEvent) centrifuge.PublishReply {
+	// app we allow everyone to publish into any channel. node.On().Publish(func(c *centrifuge.Client, e centrifuge.PublishEvent) centrifuge.PublishReply {
 		log.Printf("client publishes into channel %s: %s", e.Channel, string(e.Data))
 		return centrifuge.PublishReply{}
 	})

-		// Set Disconnect handler to react on client disconnect events. client.On().Disconnect(func(e centrifuge.DisconnectEvent) centrifuge.DisconnectReply {
+	// Set Disconnect handler to react on client disconnect events. node.On().Disconnect(func(c *centrifuge.Client, e centrifuge.DisconnectEvent) {
 		log.Printf("client disconnected")
-			return centrifuge.DisconnectReply{}
 	})

-		// In our example transport will always be Websocket but it can also be SockJS. transportName := client.Transport().Name()
-		// In our example clients connect with JSON protocol but it can also be Protobuf. transportEncoding := client.Transport().Encoding()

-		log.Printf("client connected via %s (%s)", transportName, transportEncoding) })

 	// Run node.
 This method does not block.